grafana/grafana/docs/sources/developers/plugins/add-anonymous-usage-reporting.md

 # Add anonymous usage reporting

-Add anonymous usage tracking to your plugin to send [reporting events]({{< relref "../../setup-grafana/configure-grafana/#reporting_enabled" >}}) describing how your plugin is being used to a tracking system configured by your Grafana server administrator.
+Add anonymous usage tracking to your plugin to send [reporting events]({{< relref "../../setup-grafana/configure-grafana/#reporting_enabled" >}}) that describe how your plugin is being used to a tracking system configured by your Grafana server administrator.

 ## Event reporting